fdr/template/README.md

 This example takes you down the path of using the Visual Studio Code extension, but it can be equally done with a CLI tool.

+If I change this, can I write it back to github?

 In this demonstration, you will:

 1. Clone the repository